Clinical Microbiology Pathology Fellowship

 The Clinical Microbiology Fellowship training program is a one-year program designed for pathology residents and infectious diseases fellows from the U.S. or Canada.
 The objective of the fellowship is to prepare individuals for a career as a medical director of a clinical microbiology laboratory and leadership positions in industry.

-The fellows have an opportunity to transition to second year of non-accredited research training in global health diagnostics.
-The objective of the second year is to provide interested candidates with a practical opportunity to develop, field-test, and measure outcomes of diagnostic tests for infectious diseases of global health importance.
+After completion of Clinical Microbiology Fellowship, the fellows have an opportunity to transition to a non-accredited research training in global health diagnostics.
+The objective of the research fellowship is to provide interested candidates with a practical opportunity to develop, field-test, and measure outcomes of diagnostic tests for infectious diseases of global health importance.
+For more information go here: Global Health Diagnostics Fellowship Program

 We are still accepting 2020-2021 applications.
 Applications will be reviewed on a rolling basis.